Even the most diligent among us will find it hard to get back to the swing of things after a relaxing weekend.

 As you move along the week, do your best to stick to this plan of action.
 When you need to add something, just be flexible and learn how to re-arrange your goals.

-You can use apps like Evernote to keep better track of your tasks and make this process a lot easier.
+Use apps like Evernote to keep better track of your tasks and make this process easier.

 Multitasking doesn’t get you anywhere near productivity.
 According to a study in the University of Sussex, trying to multitask can work against you.